-This course focuses on instructional strategies and techniques.
-Traditional individual sports and games of American culture will be taught as will those of other cultures and countries.
-Prerequisite: KIN202.
+This course focuses on the practice, instructional strategies and techniques for the teaching of individual sports in an educational setting.
+Traditional individual sports and games of American culture will be practiced and explored as will those of other cultures and countries.

-KIN404 Tests & Measurements in Human Performance
+KIN404 Tests & Measurement in Human Performance